mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 5. Not Great
 6. Awful / The Worst

+## 3/1 Os Mutantes - Os Mutantes
+* 1st Listen:

+Panis Et Circenses - some boroque, some tape delays; can this be the Brazilian Beach Boys or Beatles?
+A Minha Menina - nope!
+The album is rich of experimentation - take O Relógio, with an intro that's practically drowning in reverb, with a quick-cut to colage of tropicalia.

+## 2/28

 ## 2/27 I Never Loved A Man The Way I Love You - Aretha Franklin
 * 1st Listen: